examLing/examling/HOWTO.md

 Then navigate back to the spreadsheet containing your questions and copy the *entire* URL (“<https://docs.google.com/spreadsheets/d/>…”).

-Paste the URL into the first argument `url` of the rexamsll function `google2rmd`.
+Paste the URL into the first argument `url` of the examling function `google2rmd`.
 Set the second argument `output_dir` to the folder you want to store the resulting .Rmd files in.